 The need to improve short-term profitability is rarely an acceptable reason for making people redundant, so if you ever find yourself being roped into such a conspiracy, try to do whatever good you can.

-These particular letters are provided by the UK DTI in support of the law concerning Resolving Disputes at Work.
-These letters are subject to ©Crown copyright, and the source is the UK DTI).
+These particular letters were provided by the UK DTI in support of the law concerning Resolving Disputes at Work.
 These letters and the processes described in the UK law also provide examples of best practice for countries elsewhere in the world.

 A letter of this sort should be sent by the employer to the employee, setting out the reasons for the proposed disciplinary action or dismissal and arranging the hearing.